peaBerberian/wasp-hls/doc/Getting_Started/Welcome.md

 The `WaspHlsPlayer` requires both features to be available in environment it runs.
-It also support more advanced features, such as [MSE-in-Workers](https://chromestatus.com/feature/5177263249162240) on browser that support them, though it can also run efficiently on environments without those.
+It also support more advanced features, such as [MSE-in-Workers](https://chromestatus.com/feature/5177263249162240) on browsers that support them, though it can also run efficiently on environments without those.
 All of those features should ensure that an heavy UI won't have a huge influence on media buffering, as well as ensuring that the media loading, parsing and